kammitama5/kammitama5.github.io/_posts/2022-05-12-Thursday-May-12th.md

 Typically, in academia, persons will only publish papers when they have been on arxiv, or as specified in some way by a conference (eg. linking to open code for review), and are less likely in general to even mention that they are speaking about their work openly otherwise.
 But the three of us will be working on the project openly, so anyone can see our progress.
 I think this is an awesome approach to publishing, and I'm excited, although it's also a bit terrifying.
 - We do have other documents that are more casual, but this is a great, collaborative, open-source way to working.
-- This will be my fist time; like most academics, I have mostly published with the intention of submitting to a journal or a conference, but to be honest, I really don't care that much anymore about that; I like collaborating, doing research and solving hard problems, and writing papers.
+- This will be my first time; like most academics, I have mostly published with the intention of submitting to a journal or a conference, but to be honest, I really don't care that much anymore about that because it's, quite frankly, hurt me as someone who is not at a prestigious institution or a large lab; I like collaborating, doing research and solving hard problems, and writing papers.
 So this is an experiment for me.
 - Logistically, this also makes sense because we're simultaneously working on code in another repo(s), that we can easily link to in github issues and work back and forth.